Hakuba Adventure Do you love the outdoors? The adrenaline rush of a downhill spr [...]

 Happo Village sits at the base of Happo-One resort and is the main village in the Valley.
-It boasts an impressive number of evening options from sports bars to craft beer bars to even a bar in a yert.
-Yup, a yert–the Mongolian tent.
+It boasts an impressive number of evening options from sports bars to craft beer bars to even a bar in a vending machine.
 Here are the must visit spots in Happo Village.

 Location: Across From Happo Gondola